8 Strongest Candlestick Patterns

 Strong bullish reversal in a downtrend

-Three rising tall white candles, with partial overlap and each close near the high.
+Three rising tall green candles, with partial overlap and each close near the high.

 Deliberation